 After attending MIT I returned to Malaysia to teach secondary school for underprivileged students.
 The first thing I care is the lack of English language skills the local students had.
 After the fellowship, I realized that given their environment they would not necessarily gain much from better language skills.
 From my experience teaching, I realized that the most important education these students were missing was financial literacy.
 I came to ASB to better understand how to set up an educational platform for these Malaysian students to learn financial literacy while simultaneously being able to sustain my passion for education.

-What do you think are the most important qualities for someone to have to excel at being a teaching assistant at ASB?
+What do you think are the most important qualities for someone to have to excel at being a program development and research manager at ASB?

 What is the biggest challenge you face as a program development and research manager?